marrow/typecast/README.md

 ## Overview

-Provide a more detailed or in-depth description here, being sure to cover both rationale and goals.
+A fairly substantial number of packages exist for the purpose of de-serializing data coming in from the web.
+Many utilize dedicated schemas, or declarative mechanisms to explicitly define a data model for the purpose of listening to that side of the conversation, sometimes also incorporating re-serialization out in various ways such as form widget libraries, JSON data, &c.
+Most use decorators to serve the role of "annotating" functions.
+Many of these were developed with legacies starting in Python 2, prior to the addition of [function annotations](https://www.python.org/dev/peps/pep-3107/) in Python 3.

+Until such time as [PEP 593](https://www.python.org/dev/peps/pep-0593/) (_Flexible function and variable annotations_) hits release and wide adoption in Python 3.9, this package aims to provide such functionality explicitly, where annotations are explicit, and through inference more generally.
+There will be a bias towards the context of web-based and command-line invocation.
+In the abstract, this can eliminate the need for "form libraries" et. al. for resolving simpler or more common problems.

 ## Installation

-Installing `$project` is easy, just execute the following in a terminal:
+Installing `marrow.typecast` is easy, just execute the following in a terminal:

-	pip install $project
+	pip install marrow.typecast

 **Note:** We *strongly* recommend always using a container, virtualization, or sandboxing environment of some kind when developing using Python.
 We highly recommend use of the Python standard [`venv` (_"virtual environment"_) mechanism][venv].

-If you add `$project` to the `install_requires` argument of the call to `setup()` in your application's `setup.py` or `setup.cfg` files, $project will be automatically installed and made available when your own application or library is installed.
-Use `$project ~= $version` to get all bugfixes for the current release while ensuring that large breaking changes are not installed by limiting to the same major/minor, >= the given patch level.
+If you add `marrow.typecast` to the `install_requires` argument of the call to `setup()` in your application's `setup.py` or `setup.cfg` files, `marrow.typecast` will be automatically installed and made available when your own application or library is installed.
+Use `marrow.typecast ~= 1.0.0` to get all bug fixes for the current release while ensuring that large breaking changes are not installed by limiting to the same major/minor, >= the given patch level.

 This package has the following dependencies: